Videogame publishers hope thrill remains after blockbuster 2020

-Huge demand during the pandemic for game titles propped up results for Electronic Arts Inc (EA.O), Activision Blizzard Inc (ATVI.O) and Take-Two Interactive Software Inc (TTWO.O) over the past few quarters.
+Huge demand during the pandemic for game titles propped up results for Electronic Arts Inc, Activision Blizzard Inc and Take-Two Interactive Software Inc over the past few quarters.
 Most analysts are bullish and think the sales momentum can be sustained; some are a bit more skeptical.

 John Patrick Lee, ETF Product Manager at VanEck, said “return to normalcy risk” is a very real risk to the video game market right now, with widespread vaccinations and lowering case counts in some countries.